Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Our Go-To Slicer: 12-Inch Granton Edge Slicing Knife

-A long, non-serrated blade is the best way to get perfect, clean-cut slices without tearing your hard-earned bark.
-(This link is an affiliate link, which means we may earn a commission at no cost to you.
-We only recommend gear we trust.)
+A long, non-serrated blade helps make clean slices without tearing the bark.
+This link is an affiliate link, which means we may earn a commission at no cost to you.
+We only recommend gear we trust.

 How to Store and Reheat Leftover Brisket

 Leftover brisket is one of the best parts of a long cook.
-But cold, dry brisket is a tragedy.
-The key to great leftovers is twofold: store it correctly and reheat it gently.
+The key is to store it safely and reheat it gently so it does not dry out.

 Storing Your Leftovers